 Sloan Distinguished Professor of Finance

-Deborah J. Lucas is the Sloan Distinguished Professor of Finance at MIT’s Sloan School of Management.
-Her recent research has focused on the problem of measuring and accounting for the cost and risk of government financial obligations.
-Her published papers cover a wide range of topics including the effect of idiosyncratic risk on asset prices and portfolio choice, dynamic models of corporate finance, financial institutions, and monetary economics.
+Her recent research has focused on measuring and accounting for the costs and risks of government financial obligations.
+An expert on federal credit programs, she has testified before Congress on budgeting for Fannie Mae and Freddie Mac, student loans, and on strategically important financial institutions.
+Her academic publications cover a wide range of topics including the effect of idiosyncratic risk on asset prices and portfolio choice, dynamic models of corporate finance, financial institutions, monetary economics, and valuation of government guarantees.

-She received her BA in economics, an MA, and a PhD in economics from the University of Chicago.
+Lucas received her BA, MA, and a PhD in economics, all from the University of Chicago.

-General Expertise: Fannie Mae and Freddie Mac; federal budget; federal credit programs; government financial institutions; pensions; Social Security; student loans; valuation
+General Expertise: Fannie Mae; federal budget; federal credit programs; Fiscal policies; Freddie Mac; Governmental financial institutions; Retirement finance; Social Security; student loans